 Although Heaton had never smoked in his life, he reached for the cigarette as if it was the most natural thing in the world for him to do.
 He put it in his mouth and the man lit it expertly with a shiny lighter and then lit his own.

 “I just said goodbye to my mother,” Heaton said.

 “In a way, I suppose I did.
 I just dumped her ashes.”

 “According to her wishes?”

-“Exactly what I was thinking,” Ellsworth said.
-He took a puff on the cigarette and looked at it as if at the fuse of a bomb.
+“Exactly what I was thinking,” Heaton said.
+He took a puff on the cigarette and looked at the end of it curiously.

-“Are you traveling alone?” the man asked and Ellsworth turned and looked at him in the dim light.
+“Are you traveling alone?” the man asked and Heaton turned and looked at him in the dim light.
 He wasn’t young but not exactly old, either.
 He wore an expensive-looking wool coat and a brown hat that perfectly matched his physiognomy.
 Everything about him seemed in perfect harmony: the placement of his nose in the middle of his face and his perfectly arched lips.
-Maybe I have a new friend was the phrase that went through Ellsworth’s mind.

-“Yes, alone,” Ellsworth said, repelled, slightly, at the forwardness of the question.
+“Yes, alone,” Heaton said, resenting only slightly the forwardness of the question.